HondurasOfficial Name: Republic of Honduras

 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

 U.S. citizens are primarily the victims of opportunistic crime.
 There is no evidence suggesting criminals specifically target U.S. citizens, but foreigners have been targeted for crime due to their perceived wealth.
 Weapons abound in Honduras, and armed street robberies are especially common, with criminals taking advantage of relatively isolated victims to steal their valuables.
-Young males working in pairs, often riding motorcycles, are perpetrating many of the armed robberies in Honduras’ urban areas; this continues to be a common tactic used by criminals in spite of a 2011 law that restricts ridership of motorcycles and prohibits two men from riding together.
+Young males working in pairs, often riding motorcycles, are perpetrating many of the armed robberies in Honduras’ urban areas; this continues to be a tactic used by criminals in spite of a 2011 law that restricts ridership of motorcycles and prohibits two men from riding together.
 Criminals and pickpockets target visitors as they enter and depart airports and hotels, so visitors should consider carrying their passports and valuables in a concealed pouch.
-As many as 100 U.S. citizens in Honduras report having their U.S. passports stolen per year.
+Since 2010, U.S travelers have reported 452 passports as having been stolen.
 We have also confirmed reports of armed robbers traveling in private cars targeting pedestrians on isolated streets.

 U.S. citizens are encouraged to take the following safety precautions while in Honduras: